-- Pheromones are useful for creating a calm environment for any cat and the weeks before the arrival of a new kitten is a great time to make use of them.
-Diffusers, sprays and wipes are all available and help your cat feel relaxed without the use of drugs.
+Pheromones are useful for creating a calm environment for any cat.
+The weeks before the arrival of a new kitten is a great time to make use of them.
+Diffusers, sprays, and wipes are all available and help your cat feel relaxed without the use of drugs.
 Try using pheromones for at least a few weeks before bringing home a kitten.

 Introducing Your Cat to a New Kitten

 While an older cat will occasionally take to a new kitten right away, they typically need a little time to adjust to the changes.
 Sometimes cats never fully accept a new kitten but will simply co-exist, keeping to themselves away from the other cat in the house.
 You’ll want to make sure that no matter how your cat feels about the new kitten, that things stay peaceful and you have the best chance at creating a budding friendship from the start.